CHRO vs HR Director: Dubai People Leadership Compared

 Work permit and visa coordination.
 This is operational complexity, typically HR Director work.
 But if you're designing an international mobility strategy across GCC markets, that elevates to CHRO territory.

 The question isn't which role is "better."
-It's the problem you're solving.
+It's which problem you're solving.

 The Fractional CHRO Advantage